kent-map/kent/README.md

 # Welcome

 This site provides a set of themed essays about Kent, a county in South East England.
-Kent has a rich history and provided inspiration for a number of writers and artists including Charles Dickens, who is featured in the early essays available on the site.
+Kent has a rich history and provided inspiration for a number of writers and artists.

 # Featured essays